ForCoderjwu/Project-1/README.md

 -Using the timer to build the progress bar (Base on the Timer/progressbar practice)
 -Using the clickable buttom to build the navigation bar
--Using the 1/2 button to change students
+-Using the 1&2 button to change students
--More function...
+-Using the PNG file for each student's profile and background image
+-Using center drawing function for each state.
+-Have different 4 state for each students(2).

+### Note:

+Using the button to change page, and using the 1 and 2 button to change students!